 The EPA states that the initial road runoff, the flush, contains the majority of water contaminants.
 In accordance the filtration system collects this initial flush (first ten minutes of runoff in a basin.
 The remaining water is allowed to flow into the bioswales.
 Within the bioswales the water is further treated with plant life and is finally allowed to leach into the ground water.

-- the estimated cost for parking bioswale is \$120 dollars per linear foot of parking - the estimated cost for the contaminated water basin is \$17,720.
+- tary area of 600 l.f. of parking. - the estimated cost for parking bioswale is \$120 dollars per linear foot of parking - the estimated cost for the contaminated water basin is \$17,720.